Gunivers/Bookshelf/docs/Location.rst

     scoreboard players set Aypierre glib.locX 3
     scoreboard players set Aypierre glib.locY -2
     scoreboard players set Aypierre glib.locZ 5
-    execute as Aypierre at @s run function glib:location/add
+    execute as Aypierre at @s run function glib.location:add

 ``fast_set``: Changes the position of the executing entity to the X,Y and Z coordinates respectively indicated by the scores ``glib.loc[X,Y,Z]``.
 To the user, this function is used in the same